Gestational Diabetes Meal Plan & Diet Guidelines

 What Is Gestational Diabetes?

 Gestational diabetes occurs in pregnant women, even if they didn't have diabetes before pregnancy.
 It's routine for doctors to test for it between weeks 24 and 28 of pregnancy.
-Any woman can get gestational diabetes; however, you may be at increased risk if you are overweight, have had gestational diabetes before, or have relatives with diabetes.
+Any woman can get gestational diabetes; however, you may be at increased risk if you are overweight, have had gestational diabetes before or have relatives with diabetes.
 And, having gestational diabetes during pregnancy doesn't necessarily mean a diagnosis of diabetes after giving birth.

 Like other forms of diabetes, gestational diabetes impacts how your cells use glucose.
 Carbohydrates are broken down into glucose in your bloodstream.
 Insulin is then released from the pancreas to take glucose to your cells for energy.
 Hormonal shifts during pregnancy can cause insulin resistance, meaning glucose levels stay high in your blood instead of being taken to your cells for energy.
 The risks of gestational diabetes can include complications for mom and baby, such as a larger baby, which can increase the risk of needing a cesarean section.
 Uncontrolled blood sugar can also lead to high blood pressure in the mother.

 The good news is that you can keep your blood sugar levels in check through proper nutrition, physical activity and working closely with your doctor to coordinate prenatal care.
+The American Diabetes Association also confirms that gestational diabetes typically goes away after pregnancy, especially for those without a prior diabetes diagnosis.
+But once you've had gestational diabetes, there's a 2 in 3 chance it could return in future pregnancies.
+It's less common for gestational diabetes to uncover type 1 or type 2 diabetes.

 Gestational Diabetes Symptoms